 So. have I tempted you?
 Now you know where to look you won’t have to go too far off the beaten track to get away from the crowds and the busy bars and find these beautiful beaches hidden away in the South of India.
 You are going to love them.
 Remember, if you are travelling with teenagers you might want to check out my list of essentials that you will need.

-Have a wonderful time in India and don’t forget to take plenty of high factor sunscreen.
+Have a wonderful time in India and don’t forget to take plenty of sun screen.
 It is hot in India and the sunscreen there doesn’t work.
 You will need it when you are enjoying paradise!

 Message me with any other hidden beaches in India that you might discover and remember, don’t tell anyone else!